 - some metadata is cached by DT for internal usage, we need to make sure all is synchronized

 - suche an API would have to be lua specific and wouldn't colaborate will with the rest of DT. we need to implement the generic stuff on the C side before we add a lua API

 the idea is good and I have something similar in mind, but it's far from trivial to implement well...

-#2 Updated by Attila Gróf over 5 years ago
+#2 Updated by Attila Gróf almost 6 years ago

 I understand that the full blown solution requires major effort.